Table of Contents

 New Column = CONCATENATE('my_data'[Column 1] & " ", 'my_data'[Column 2])

-The following examples show how to use each formula in practice with the following table named my_data in Power BI:
+The following examples show how to use each formula in practice with the sample table named my_data in Power BI, which contains separate columns for First and Last names:

 Example 1: Concatenate Two Columns with No Separator

-To concatenate the strings in the First and Last columns together with no separator, click the Table tools tab, then click the New column icon, then type the following formula into the formula bar:
+To concatenate the strings in the First and Last columns together with no separator, you must first define a new calculated column.
+Navigate to the Table tools tab in Power BI Desktop after selecting your table, and then click the New column icon.
+This action opens the Formula Bar where the DAX expression will be entered.

 Example 2: Concatenate Two Columns with Separator

-To concatenate the strings in the First and Last columns together with a specific separator, click the Table tools tab, then click the New column icon, then type the following formula into the formula bar:
+When preparing data for reports, especially for full names, inserting a separator like a space is critical for readability.
+To concatenate the strings in the First and Last columns together with a specific separator, begin by clicking the Table tools tab, then click the New column icon.
+This opens the Formula Bar where we will leverage the ampersand operator for customization.

 First and Last = CONCATENATE('my_data'[First] & " ", 'my_data'[Last])

-Note that we chose to use a space as a separator, but you could use any separator you’d like by specifying it after the & symbol.
+Note that we chose to use a space as a separator, but you could use any delimiter you’d like by specifying it after the & symbol within the double quotes.
+The flexibility provided by the ampersand operator extends far beyond simple spacing, allowing for complex formatting required by stringent data quality standards.

-For example, you could use the following syntax to use a dash as a separator:
+For example, you could use the following syntax to use a dash as a separator, which is often used in structured identifiers:

 First and Last = CONCATENATE('my_data'[First] & "-", 'my_data'[Last])

-This will concatenate the values from the First and Last columns together with a dash in between them:
+This will concatenate the values from the First and Last columns together with a dash in between them, providing a clear demonstration of how easily the separator can be adapted to various formatting needs:

 The following tutorials explain how to perform other common tasks in Power BI: